Changissnz/nu_merchant_principal/README.md

-actions geared against one or more members of the group at their expense, the "caving" effect as the result from attempting to remove the duplicity by acting against the believed sources of it.
+actions geared against one or more members of the group at their expense, the "caving" effect as the result from attempting to remove the duplicity by adversarially acting against the believed sources of it.

 The ideal outcomes of group-directed deception rests on a unidirectional adversarial effect